-(1) Books, articles, texts, bibliographies, study guides, manuals, syllabi, theses and dissertations, and similar printed materials.

-(2) University sponsored or assisted periodicals.

-(3) Unpublished lectures, musical or dramatic compositions and scripts or screenplays.

-(4) Maps and similar representations.

-(5) Photographs, drawings, art reproductions and other works of art, or scientific or technical illustrations.

-(6) Films, filmstrips, charts, transparencies and other visual aids.

-(7) Video and audio recordings and cassettes.

-(8) Live video or audio broadcasts.

-(9) Programmed instruction materials.

-(10) Computer programs.

-(11) Online learning objects, computer -aided instruction materials, and websites.

-(12) Other materials that may become copyrightable under the revisions of the copyright law.

-(Formerly BL 401.72.11) For more detailed descriptions, see the various brochures issued by the Copyright Office of the Library of Congress.

-435-040-090 Originating Person(s)

-If more than one person is involved in the development or production of materials covered in these policy statements, it shall be the responsibility of the individuals and not of the university to determine their share of proportion of rights and obligations in agreements or policy administration.
+- a.
+Books, articles, texts, bibliographies, study guides, manuals, syllabi, theses and dissertations, and similar printed materials. - b.
+University sponsored or assisted periodicals. - c.
+Unpublished lectures, musical or dramatic compositions and scripts or screenplays. - d.
+Maps and similar representations. - e.
+Photographs, drawings, art reproductions and other works of art, or scientific or technical illustrations. - f.
+Films, filmstrips, charts, transparencies and other visual aids. - g.
+Video and audio recordings. - h.
+Live video or audio broadcasts. - i.
+Programmed instruction materials. - j.
+Computer programs. - k.
+Online learning objects, computer -aided instruction materials, and websites. - I. Other materials that may become copyrightable under the revisions of the copyright law.
+Brochures issued by the Copyright Office of the Library of Congress provide additional guidance.

+5-2.
+Dedication of Copyrightable Works

+The author or creator of a copyrightable work may obtain a copyright or dedicate the work to the public at their discretion--subject to any restrictions imposed by sponsoring or funding agencies not under university control.

-435-040-100 University Uses of Traditional Academic Works
+5-3.
+University Uses of Traditional Academic Works

-(1) Royalties and Copyrights.
-For academic works, the rights to royalties and copyrights shall reside with the originating faculty or staff member for the purposes of any net income that subsequently may be derived from the materials, but the university shall retain the right to use of such materials in its own programs or in any cooperative educational programs in which it is engaged.
-Should any net dollar income accrue from use of this material by the university in a cooperative program, such income shall revert to the originating faculty or staff member.
-(Formerly BL 401.72.21)

-(3) Sales of Materials Published or Duplicated.
-Materials published or duplicated at university expense may not be sold to students registered in university programs, except on a basis of recovering the actual cost of production and through procedures approved by the university.
-(Formerly BL 401.72.22)

-(4) University Rights In Traditional Academic Works.
+- a.
+Royalties and Copyrights.
+For academic works, the rights to royalties and copyrights shall reside with the originating faculty or staff member for the purposes of any net income that subsequently may be derived from the materials, but the university shall retain the right to the use of such materials in its own programs or in any cooperative educational programs in which it is engaged. - b.
+Sales of Materials Published or Duplicated.
+Materials published or duplicated at university expense may not be sold to students registered in university programs, except on a basis of recovering the actual cost of production and through procedures approved by the university. - c.
+University Rights In Traditional Academic Works.
 Traditional academic copyrightable works created with the use of university resources over and above those usually and customarily provided shall be owned by the creators but licensed to the university.
 The minimum terms of such license shall grant the university the right to use the original work in its internally administered programs of teaching research, and public service on a perpetual, royalty-free, non-exclusive basis.
 The university may retain more than the minimum license rights when justified by the circumstances of development.

-435-040-110 University Uses of Certain Copyrightable Materials
+5-4.
+University Uses of Certain Copyrightable Materials